A Twistorial Description of the IKKT-Matrix Model: A twistorial description of the (HS)-IKKT

 \section{A twistorial description of the (HS)-IKKT}

 In this section, we first rewrite the IKKT-matrix model using $\msp(4)$-indices which can be reduced further down to spinorial indices.
 By dropping some terms in the interactions with the requirement that the action is still gauge invariant and has the same degrees of freedom, we obtain the self-dual sector of the IKKT-matrix model.
 In the semi-classical limit, we perform the Penrose transform to obtain an effective spacetime action for the (self-dual) IKKT model.
-As discussed in the previous sections, all functions, fermionic spinor modes and vector modes of the IKKT model takes values in $\Ccurl,\Fcurl,\Acurl$, respectively.
+As discussed in the previous sections, all functions, fermionic spinor modes and vector modes of the IKKT model takes values in $\Ccurl,\Fcurl,\Acurl$, respectively, which can be thought of as quantized functions on twistor space or as $\hs$-valued functions on $\R^4$ in the SCF limit.
 Therefore, the spacetime action for the IKKT model is a higher-spin theory that exhibits many twistorial features.
 We will also briefly discuss about the maximally unbalanced representation (MUR) in $4d$.
 It is interesting to note that the Penrose transform will move fields from BWR on $\CP^3_N$ to MUR in spacetime.